Olorogun O'tega Emerhor: Education and career

 He is an alumnus of the Institute of Management Development, IMD, Lausanne, Switzerland, and also attended a DC Gardner course in London and other courses at the Lagos Business School in Nigeria.

-His professional career spans decades in the financial sector and includes working in various capacities at Citibank (then Nigeria International Bank), Fidelity Bank, Guaranty Trust Bank, and Crystal Bank Plc. (later Standard Trust Bank, and now UBA Plc.), which he joined as General Manager and where later rose to MD/CEO.

-Emerhor was renowned as the youngest bank MD/CEO in the Nigerian banking industry in 1995.
-In 1998, he led investors to acquire Comet Merchant Bank, which later transformed to First Atlantic Bank Plc., where he served as Chairman.
+His professional career spans several decades and includes working at prominent banks such as Citibank (then Nigeria International Bank), Fidelity Bank, Guaranty Trust Bank, and Crystal Bank Plc (now UBA Plc).
+In 1995, Emerhor became the youngest bank managing Director/CEO in the Nigerian banking industry.
+He also led investors in the acquisition of Comet Merchant Bank, which later transformed into First Atlantic Bank Plc., where he served as Chairman.
 Emerhor was later appointed as Vice-Chairman of First Inland Bank Plc. (which was later renamed FinBank Plc.), where he served as a director until February 2009.

-Emerhor is a Member of the African Business Leadership Forum, a Fellow of the Institute of Credit and Risk Management of Nigeria, a Fellow of the Academy for Entrepreneurial Studies and Member of the Institute of Marketing Consultants, among others.

-He is a director of Transcorp Plc and chairs the board of Transcorp Hotels plc, owners of Transcorp Hilton, Abuja and Transcorp Metropolitan, Calabar.
-He also chairs Heroes Furniture Group and Standard Alliance Group where he is Chief Executive Officer.
+He has held various positions in different organizations and currently serves as a director of Transcorp Plc and chairs the board of Transcorp Hotels plc, owner of Transcorp Hilton, Abuja and Transcorp Metropolitan, Calabar.
+He is also involved in other business ventures, including Heroes Furniture Group and Standard Alliance Group, where he is Chief Executive Officer.

+Emerhor is a member of the African Business Leadership Forum, a fellow of the Institute of Credit and Risk Management of Nigeria, a fellow of the Academy for Entrepreneurial Studies, and a member of the Institute of Marketing Consultants, among others.

 Also a director at Suntrust Oil Ltd, he once served as Vice-Chairman of the Nigerian Chamber of Shipping and Chairman of Vitamalt Plc.